kormixensnik34/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it is written.
 Strive for clarity and maintainability in your code, making it easy for others (and your future self) to understand and modify.
 Use meaningful variable names, write concise comments, structure your code modularly, and follow established best practices and design patterns."

 In essence, remember that programming isn't just about making the computer execute instructions; it's also about communicating effectively with fellow humans who will interact with your code down the line.

+# 2024-01-10
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
+You can do this by reading blogs, attending conferences, or joining online communities.